Strumenta/tylasu-tutorial/README.md

 ```

 The four literal value classes probably contain no surprises.
-They hold a value and provide a constructor for convinience.
+They hold a value and provide a constructor for convenience.
 The array and object nodes are a bit more interesting:

 ```typescript